sdparsons/splithalf/README.md

 attention bias index (average RT in incongruent trials minus average RT in congruent trials).

-As it’s name suggests, the methods are built around split half reliability estimation.
+The methods in *splithalf* are built around split half reliability estimation.
 To increase the robustness of these estimates, the package implements a permutation approach that takes a large number of random (without replacement) split halves of the data.
-For each permutation the correlation between halves is calculated, with the Spearman-Brown correction applied ().
+For each permutation the correlation between halves is calculated, with the Spearman-Brown correction applied (Spearman 1904).
 This process generates a distribution of reliability estimates from which we can extract summary statistics (e.g. average and 95% HDI).

 ### Why should I estimate the reliabilty of my task measurement?

-A full rationale for estimating and reporting the reliability of task measurements is outlined in Parsons, Kruijt, and Fox (2019).
-In short, while many cognitive tasks yield robust effects (e.g. everybody shows a Stroop effect) they may not yield reliable individual differences.
+while many cognitive tasks yield robust effects (e.g. everybody shows a Stroop effect) they may not yield reliable individual differences (Hedge, Powell, and Sumner 2018).
 As these measures are used in questions of individual differences researchers need to have some psychometric information for the outcome measures.

-## Installation
+Recently, it was proposed that psychological science should set a standard expectation for the reporting of reliability information for cognitive and behavioural measures (2019). *splithalf* was developed to support this proposition by providing a tool to easily extract internal consistency reliability estimates from behavioural measures. \#\# Installation

 The latest release version (`0.7.1` unofficial version name: Kitten Mittens) can be installed from CRAN: